 RestoCar shows you how they built a wooden tip-over jig for their 1971 Chevy Camaro project car as an alternative to purchasing a rotisserie.

-They built this wooden tip-over jig for under $150.
+They built this wooden tip-over jig for under a couple hundred bucks.
 This wooden tip-over jig should work for most F-body cars but can be easily modified and adapted to fit many other classic cars and projects.

 Front Tip-Over Jig Plans